Raytheon 9: Local criticism

-The city's SDLP Member of Parliament, Mark Durkan, said the protesters were jeopardizing future US corporate investment.
+The city's SDLP Member of Parliament, Mark Durkan, said the protesters were jeopardizing future US foreign direct investment.

 Trial

 The activists were charged with criminal damage and affray.
 The trial of six of the accused began 19 May 2008, in the Laganside Courts in Belfast.
 McCann was found guilty of the theft of two computer discs and acquitted of all other charges, and the other five were acquitted of all charges.